Daniele Polencic

 Service meshes augment your app with a new process that:

-Service meshes can help you to manage the traffic inside your cluster, but they aren't exactly lightweight.
+Service meshes can help you manage the traffic inside your cluster, but they aren't lightweight.

 What happens if you ignore it?